Cash Flow Loans: A Guide for Small Businesses

 Can I get a cash flow loan with bad credit?

 Credit history is weighed less heavily than your revenue data when you’re applying for a cash flow loan.
-That doesn’t mean your business and personal credit scores aren’t reviewed at all, but it does mean you could still potentially get approved even with bad credit.
+That doesn’t mean your business and personal credit scores aren’t reviewed at all, but it does mean you could potentially get approved even with bad credit.

 Photo credit: iStock/AsiaVision

-SoFi's marketplace is owned and operated by SoFi Lending Corp.
-See SoFi Lending Corp. licensing information below.
-Advertising Disclosures: SoFi receives compensation in the event you obtain a loan through SoFi’s marketplace.
-This affects whether a product or service is featured on this site and could affect the order of presentation.
+Advertising Disclosures: The preliminary options presented on this site are from lenders and providers that pay SoFi compensation for marketing their products and services.
+This affects whether a product or service is presented on this site.
 SoFi does not include all products and services in the market.
 All rates, terms, and conditions vary by provider.
+See SoFi Lending Corp. licensing information below.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.